MicrosoftDocs/quantum-docs/articles/quantum-computing-target-profiles.md

 ---
 author: bradben
-description: This document provides an overview of targets and target profile types in Azure Quantum. ms.date: 09/07/2022 ms.author: brbenefield ms.service: azure-quantum
+description: This document provides an overview of target profile types in Azure Quantum and their limitations . ms.date: 09/07/2022 ms.author: brbenefield ms.service: azure-quantum